-- Stop the machine and implement the safe stop procedure - 1.
-Rotor variable speed pulley sheaves.
+1. Rotor variable speed pulley sheaves.
 (CVS & RVS Only).

-Open the left hand drive guard and rotate the pulley until the grease point (a) is aligned with the hole in the tie rod (b).
+Open the left hand drive guard and rotate the pulley with a wrench on the central bolt of the pulley until the grease point (a) is aligned with the hole in the tie rod (b).
 Grease the rotor pulley until fresh grease is expelled through the breather hole into the spring area (c).